DiamondLightSource/PtychographyTools/README.md

 # PtychographyTools

 This is a package that will provide extended utilities for ptychography experiments (primarily at Diamond Light Source).
-<b>No Ptychography reconstruction code is present in this package.<\b> Ptypy [reference] is a dependency, but is not included here.
+<b>No Ptychography reconstruction code is present in this package.</b> Ptypy [reference] is a dependency, but is not included here.